matematiflo/LeanPackage/README.md

 ## Running a program

-To try out the main function of the present package,  run the command line
+To try out the main function of the present package,  first build it via the command line

 ```console
 lake build Main
 ```

-followed by
+then run the main function via the command line

 ```console
 lake env lean --run Main.lean